HandsOnDataViz/book/leaflet/simple/README.md

 2) Sign in to your free GitHub account

-3) In the upper-right corner, click Fork to copy my repository (repo) into your own account.
+3) In the upper-right corner, click Fork to copy the repository (repo) into your own account.
 Important: You can only fork a repository **one time**.

 4) Click on Settings, scroll down to the GitHub Pages area, select Master, and Save.
 This publishes the code to a public website you control.